 - For all stationary and mobile sources associated with manure management activities and all project equipment not powered by biogas, energy consumption by fuel type (kWh, SCF, MMBtu, or gallons fuel/year), as applicable. - Compost produced, if any (short tons/year). - Detailed explanation of economic benefits (including but not limited to job classification, job education required, job experience required, job training credentials, number of jobs provided, number of jobs provided to priority populations, total project work hours, project work hours for priority population, average hourly wage, average hourly wage for priority populations, total number of workers that completed job training, number of workers in priority populations that completed job training, employer-paid health insurance, paid leave, retirement plan, and targeted hiring strategy) achieved and describe efforts planned or in place for sustaining the project's economic benefits.

 Note: Failure to work with CDFA or its designees to provide the necessary project-related documentation will be considered non-performance.

-Reported information on project outcomes will be made publicly available in the Annual Report to the Legislature.
+Reported information on project outcomes will be made publicly available in the Annual Report to the Legislature and CARB's website (https://ww2.arb.ca.gov/our-work/programs/california-climate-investments).